thingsboard/thingsboard.github.io/docs/samples/raspberry/grove.md

 <br>

 After this you need to replace the THINGSBOARD_HOST and ACCESS_TOKEN in the script below, with your values.
-In case you use Live demo, populate <b>thingsboard.cloud</b> as THINGSBOARD_HOST
+In case you use ThingsBoard Cloud, populate either <b>mqtt.thingsboard.cloud</b> (for North America) or <b>mqtt.eu.thingsboard.cloud</b> (for Europe) as THINGSBOARD_HOST

 ```python
 #